-The apostle commences by ascribing a solemn thanksgiving to God.
+The Apostle commences by solemnly thanking God.
 "But God be thanked," he says.
 Now what was the object of this apostolic thanksgiving?
-What drew forth this expression of gratitude from his bosom?
-Not I believe, that they had been servants of sin.
-I do not think we can, for a moment, admit that the Apostle thanked God because the believers to whom he was writing had been the "servants of sin."
-I am sure my own experience could never bear that out to be the mind of the Holy Ghost.
-Nor do I believe that your experience, if God the Spirit has touched your conscience with his finger, would bear you out in such an interpretation, that Paul could thank God because they had been the "servants of sin."
-Did you ever on your knees bless God that you had gone to great lengths of wickedness before you were called by grace?
-Did you ever thank him because you once lived in uncleanness, drunkenness, or other open and base sins?
-You may have thanked God for having kept you from open sin in the days of unregeneracy, or for having mercifully pardoned and delivered you.
-But I defy a living soul on his knees to thank God, because he had formerly been a servant of sin.
-So that we must understand the Apostle to mean here: "But God be thanked, that though ye were the servants of sin," yet now the case is altered; you are so no longer; a mighty change has taken place; a blessed revolution has been affected in your hearts, lips, and lives.
-"God be thanked though ye were the servants of sin," yet "now, through the grace of God, it is so no longer;" "ye have obeyed from the heart that form of doctrine which was delivered you."
+What drew forth that expression of gratitude from his bosom?
+Not, I believe, that they had been servants of sin.
+I do not think we can, for a moment, suppose the Apostle to have thanked God because the believers to whom he was writing had been "servants of sin."
+I am sure my own experience could not bear out that to be the mind of the Holy Ghost.
+Nor do I believe that your experience, if God the Spirit has touched your consciences with his finger, would bear you out in the interpretation that Paul could thank God because they had been the "servants of sin."
+Did you ever on your knees bless God that you had gone to great lengths of wickedness?
+Did you ever thank him for some act of uncleanness, of drunkenness, or other open and base sin?
+You may have thanked God that he kept you from falling into sin, or for mercifully pardoning you for it, and delivering you out of it.

-In looking, then, at these words, I shall, with God's blessing, endeavour to show, the servants of sin, but become the servants of God.
+But I defy a living soul on his knees to thank God, that there was a time when he was a servant of sin.
+So that we must understand the apostle to mean here: "But God be thanked, that though ye were the servants of sin," yet now the case is altered; you are so no longer; a mighty change has taken place; a blessed revolution has been effected in your hearts, lips, and lives.
+"God be thanked, though ye were the servants of sin," yet now through the grace of God, it is so no longer, "and ye have obeyed from the heart that form of doctrine which was delivered you."
+In looking, then, at these words, I shall, with God's blessing, endeavour to show,

-- I.-What it is, in our fallen and unregenerate state, to be "the servants of sin." - II.-What is the "form of doctrine" delivered to us; and - III.-How by "obeying it from the heart," we are no longer
+I. What it is, in our unregenerate state, to be "the servants of sin;"

+II.
+What is the "form of doctrine" delivered us; and,

+III.
+How by "obeying it from the heart" we become servants of God.